gnmg7900/Data_Science_Portfolio/Chest X-Ray Classification with CNNs/README.md

-# Deep learning - CNN
+# Chest X-Ray Classification with CNNs

 *Problem type:* Classification problem using a deep learning model (CNN)